 The cost of a product such as the SomnoDent will vary from one dentist to another.
 However, without insurance, you should budget for over $2,500.
 This includes the cost of the actual device, the initial fitting, and any follow up visits to make adjustments.
 This is a very steep price to pay if you are simply looking for a solution to a snoring problem.

-A decent over the counter, non-prescription device can be purchased for around $80 and when used as directed, can be just as effective at treating snoring as pro-fitted products such as the SomnoDent.
+A decent over the counter, the non-prescription device can be purchased for around $80 and when used as directed, can be just as effective at treating snoring as pro-fitted products such as the SomnoDent.
 These products have come a long way since they were originally introduced in the mid 1990’s.
 While no product is going to fit as well as a professionally fitted oral appliance, some of the better ones (usually more expensive) come in a close second.

 Even With Insurance, Providers Don’t Cover Mouthpiece For “Snoring” Alone